decki-id/decki-id/README.md

 I'm interested in Programming, Hacking, Freelancing, and Travelling.
 I'm still in the progress of becoming a Freelancer and Traveller.
 Not sure about Hacking, though.
 I'm just interested in that.<br><br>

+## Passion

+I am passionate about everything that has to do with ten-finger typing.
+Because God, I love ten-finger typing!
+I love it to the point where I want to type a whole text instead of copy-paste it.
+But of course, I can only do that when there is no urgency, like a deadline or something.

+What I like about ten-finger typing is not the speed, but the use of all ten fingers, including the little fingers.
+Even though I can do ten-finger typing, my typing speed is average.
+I don't care about the typing speed.
+I always feel infuriated when I see someone do ten-finger typing, but they don't use the little fingers.

+For me, ten-finger typing is not about speed.
+It's about how each finger does its job in its position, including the little fingers.

 ## Current programming activity

 I'm currently learning Docker and React.
 I'm also actively creating web API service projects at work using NestJS.<br><br>